54m47/word_frequency_counter/README.md

+# Word Frequency Count with xxHash

-This is the source code for word frequency count with xxhash.
+This project provides the source code for calculating word frequency in a text file using the xxHash algorithm.

-Build:
-  make
+## Build Instructions

+To build the project, simply run: make

-  the created binary goes to the "exec" directory.
+The created binary will be placed in the `exec` directory.

-Example usage:
+## Example Usage

+After building the project, you can use the binary to calculate word frequencies in a text file by running:
-  ./freq input.txt ouput.txt
+  ./exec/freq input.txt output.txt
+This command reads `input.txt`, calculates the word frequencies, and saves the results to `output.txt`.